Skip to main content

 Royal Loft Suite on Allure of the Seas

 Onboard Royal Caribbean's newest ships, you can find suites that are like luxury apartments and as large as 1,800 square feet.
-The highest tier of suites—dubbed Star Class—comes with some pretty neat amenities, including a private butler and complimentary beverage packages, gratuities, and specialty restaurants.
+The highest tier of suites — dubbed Star Class — comes with great amenities, including a private butler and complimentary beverage packages, gratuities, and specialty restaurants.

-Suites can range from 240 square foot Junior Suites to nearly 1,8000 square feet for the Royal Loft Suites onboard Oasis Class ships.
+Suites can range from 240 square feet Junior Suites to nearly 1,800 square feet for the Royal Loft Suites onboard Oasis Class ships.
 Don't forget about the three-story Ultimate Family Townhouse onboard Icon Class ships!

 If you have a large family, there are a limited number of two-bedroom suites available, so be sure to plan ahead and book early!